TangentFoxy/lua-timer/ReadMe.md

 Public domain!
 Who needs an IP anyhow?

 ## Usage
-Can be used as a drop-in replacement for [kikito's cron.lua](https://github.com/kikito/cron.lua), but that misses the biggest benefit, which is the timer library itself managing timers, including discarding expired timers:
+Can be *mostly* used as a drop-in replacement for [kikito's cron.lua](https://github.com/kikito/cron.lua), but that misses the biggest benefit, which is the timer library itself managing timers, including discarding expired timers: